-For each station, we calculated daily percentiles of accumulated precipitation and SWE from 1 November to 30 April (or 31 May) using a seven-day moving window centered on each calendar day to reduce seasonality effects (Montecinos et al., 2017; Shortridge et al., 2019).
-Results were not sensitive to moving windows sized between zero and 15 days.
+For each station, we calculated daily percentiles of accumulated precipitation and SWE from 1 November to 30 April (or 31 May) using a 7 d moving window centered on each calendar day to reduce seasonality effects (Montecinos et al., 2017; Shortridge et al., 2019).
+Results were not sensitive to moving windows sized between 0 and 15 d.
 We calculated percentiles using the period of record.
-Following Huning and AghaKouchak (2020a), we used the U.S. Drought Monitor "D scale" (Svoboda et al., 2002) to characterize snow drought as abnormally dry (D0), moderate drought (D1), severe drought (D2), extreme drought (D3), and exceptional drought (D4) for values between the 30^{th} - 20^{th} , 20^{th} - 10^{th} , 10^{th} - 5^{th} .
-5^{th} - 2^{nd} . and below the 2nd percentiles, respectively.
-Following the Drought Monitor scale, snow drought is defined as SWE percentiles less than or equal the 30^{th} percentile, which is slightly more inclusive than Marshall et al. (2019) who selected the 25^{th} percentile as their threshold.
-Accumulated precipitation percentiles were plotted on the x-axis and SWE percentile on the yaxis.
-Each daily point was coloured by the corresponding month and connected by a line to create the phase trajectory.
-Snow drought severity, following the D scale, were denoted by colored lines.
-We defined the start of snow drought phase diagrams at the beginning of onset when snow accumulation typically occurs (1 November), however they could be started at any time deemed relevant (i.e., 1 October or 1 December).
-Each trajectory point is binned by a unique color for a given WY month and the first day of each month is indicated by an emboldened letter.
+Following Huning and AghaKouchak (2020a), we used the US Drought Monitor "D scale" (Svoboda et al., 2002) to characterize snow drought as abnormally dry (D0), moderate drought (D1), severe drought (D2), extreme drought (D3), and exceptional drought (D4) for values between the 30th-20th, 20th-10th, 10th-5th, and 5th-2nd and below the 2nd percentiles, respectively.
+Following the Drought Monitor scale, snow drought is defined as SWE percentiles less than or equal to the 30th percentile, which is slightly more inclusive than Marshall et al. (2019), who selected the 25th percentile as their threshold.
+Accumulated precipitation percentiles were plotted on the x axis and SWE percentile on the y axis.
+Each daily point was colored by the corresponding month and connected by a line to create the phase trajectory.
+Snow drought severity, following the D scale, was denoted by colored lines.
+We defined the start of snow drought phase diagrams when snow accumulation typically occurs (1 November); however they could be started at any time deemed relevant (i.e., 1 October or 1 December).
+Each trajectory point is binned by a unique color for a given WY month, and the first day of each month is indicated by an emboldened letter.
 Depending on location, we selected either 30 April or 31 May for the termination of trajectories, denoted by a gold star.
 By these times, most water-related decisions based upon snowpack have been made.

-3.2 Analysis of Gridded Products
+3.2 Analysis of gridded products

-For each 4 km SWE grid cell, we calculated daily percentiles of median SWE from 1 October-31 May for WYs 1982-2020, again using a seven-day moving window.
+For each 4 km SWE grid cell, we calculated daily percentiles of median SWE from 1 October-31 May for WYs 1982-2020, again using a 7 d moving window.
 The same approach was performed for gridMET precipitation.
-Snow drought is defined similarly as above, when SWE is at or below the 30th percentile.
+Snow drought is defined similarly to above, when SWE is at or below the 30th percentile.
 Several boundary regions (e.g., HUC-8) were used to calculate basin averages (means) for the gridded products whose grid points fell on or within the boundary.

-3.3 Cumulative Discharge Calculations
+3.3 Cumulative discharge calculations

-Cumulative discharge at the Nisqually River U.S. Geological Survey stream gage was calculated for all complete WYs starting on the first day (1 Oct).
-For each day until the end of the WY (30 Sept), the accumulated discharge was calculated.
-For each WY, we calculated the date when 50% of the WY total accumulated discharge occurred.
-Median dates of 50% of WY total discharge were calculated using the full period of record.
+Cumulative discharge at the Nisqually River US Geological Survey stream gage was calculated for all complete WYs starting on the first day (1 October).
+For each day until the end of the WY (30 September), the accumulated discharge was calculated.
+For each WY, we calculated the date when $50\,\%$ of the WY total accumulated discharge occurred.
+Median dates of $50\,\%$ of WY total discharge were calculated using the full period of record.

-4 Results and Discussion
+4 Results and discussion

-4.1 An Example Annotated Phase Diagram
+4.1 An example annotated phase diagram